DHRISMU/git/sections/cloning.md

 	git clone <repository-url>

-For practice, let's clone the repository for this session about Git and GitHub.
+For practice, let's clone a repository.
+We made a practice repor for this.

 First, let's navigate back to your Desktop folder.